VwakeM/elephant_occurence/README.md

-Shiny app to collect and display elephant sightings and conflict in the Nethravathi river basin area from news articles and blogs.
+A Shiny app visualizing elephant sightings and conflict in the Nethravathi river basin area.
+This data comes from local news articles and blogs.

-Todo:
-- About tab
-- Hotspot map
-- Images
-- Add sightings